jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC_UnitType_1.cfg.md

 #    the entire switch event is ignored.
 #
 #    This value overrides value set in AFC config section
+capture_td1_when_loaded: False
+#    Default: False
+#    When set to True and TD-1 device is correctly configured in moonraker,
+#    when filament is loaded into a lane AFC will move filament to TD-1 device
+#    to capture TD and color.
+#
+#    Setting value here overrides values set in unit config(AFC_BoxTurtle/NightOwl/etc).
+td1_device_id: None
+#    Default: None
+#    Set this value to TD-1 device ID to use for a lane, this is only needed if
+#    using multiple TD-1 devices.
 ```

 ## [AFC_stepper lane_name] Section